-2. There are two ways to get Original Medicare (Part A and Part B)
+2. There are two ways to get Original Medicare.

-Medicare pays a fixed amount for your care every month to the companies offering Medicare Advantage Plans.
-These companies must follow rules set by Medicare.
-However, each Medicare Advantage Plan can charge different out-of-pocket costs and have different rules for how you get services (like whether you need a referral to see a specialist or if you have to go to only doctors, facilities, or suppliers that belong to the plan for non‑emergency or non-urgent care).
-These rules can change each year.
+The other option is a Medicare Advantage Plan (Part C) that bundles the same benefits of Original Medicare with extra benefits and often includes prescription drug coverage.
+Advantage Plans are sold by private insurance companies that contract with Medicare.
+These companies must follow certain guidelines set by Medicare, but each Advantage Plan can charge different out-of-pocket costs and set different rules for how beneficiaries receive services (like whether you need a referral to see a specialist or if you have to use in-network doctors, facilities or suppliers).
+These costs and rules can change each year.

 - Change from Original Medicare to a Medicare Advantage Plan.